Sanix-Darker/sanixdk.xyz/content/blogs/how-to-make-a-password-generator-using-brainfuck-part-2-3.md

 ## BRIEF RECAP

+Since i got some questions from the precedent part... let's answer some,

-### “Can you explain Brain-what-now in one sentence?”
+### “Can you explain Brain-fck in one sentence?”

 > Imagine an infinitely long tape.
 > `>` and `<` scoot your cursor along it,